Beyond Prompting: An Autonomous Framework for Systematic Factor Investing via Agentic AI: Robustness Tests

 \subsection{Longer-horizon predictability}

-Table \ref{tab:longer_horizon_predict} presents the out-of-sample performance of twelve individual Agentic-AI generated factors and their composite models over 1- to 7-day holding horizons.
-The composite models, particularly the LightGBM (LGBM) approach, significantly outperform individual factors across all horizons.
-For instance, the LGBM model generates an impressive annualized return of 52.43\% (\(t=8.13\)) at \(H1\), maintaining a robust 21.78\% (\(t=9.27\)) even at \(H7\).
-This highlights the efficacy of machine learning techniques in aggregating diverse signals to capture complex market dynamics and enhance overall portfolio performance.
+Exhibit \ref{tab:longer_horizon_predict} presents the out-of-sample performance of twelve individual Agentic-AI generated factors and their composite models over 1- to 7-day holding horizons.
+Both composite models deliver economically meaningful and statistically significant returns across horizons.
+At \(H1\), the Linear model reports an annualized return of 44.87\% (\(t=5.42\)), while the LGBM model reports 34.24\% (\(t=7.23\)).
+At \(H7\), the corresponding annualized returns are 18.95\% (\(t=6.20\)) for Linear and 12.90\% (\(t=7.61\)) for LGBM.
+These results indicate that machine-learning aggregation improves statistical stability, while return magnitude and inference strength can differ across model classes.

 As expected, the predictive power generally decays as the holding horizon extends, with returns for most portfolios dropping monotonically from \(H1\) to \(H7\).
 However, the individual factors exhibit notable cross-sectional variation in their decay rates.
 While strong standalone predictors like Factors 6 and 10 show a steady decline in returns, their \(t\)-statistics remain highly significant across all seven days.
 Interestingly, Factors 5 and 9 exhibit lower initial returns but demonstrate remarkable persistence, with their statistical significance actually increasing over longer horizons (e.g., Factor 9's \(t\)-statistic rises from 3.80 at \(H1\) to 5.37 at \(H7\)), suggesting they capture slower-moving, longer-lasting market inefficiencies.